Waftab/giphy/README.md

 ### Day 3 Goal 1: Randomize the gif that is displayed

-- [ ] Declare a variable that stores a random number from 0 to the total number of items (different gifs) in the response
+- [ x] Declare a variable that stores a random number from 0 to the total number of items (different gifs) in the response
-- [ ] Update the request URL in your fetch request to display a random gif onto the screen
+- [x ] Update the request URL in your fetch request to display a random gif onto the screen

 ### Wrap